lotusnprod/lotus-manuscript/manuscript.md

 The introduction of LOTUS even provides a new opportunity to advance the FAIR guiding principles for scientific data management and stewardship originally established in 2016 [@doi:10/bdd4].
 Researchers worldwide uniformly acknowledge the limitations caused by the intrinsic unavailability of essential (raw) data [@doi:10.1039/c6np00022c].
+In addition to being FAIR, LOTUS data is also open with a clear license, as closed data sadly still is a major impediment to advancement in science [@doi:10.1038/npre.2008.1526.1].
 The lack of progress is, at least in part, due to elements in the dissemination channels of the classical print and static PDF publication formats that complicate or sometimes even discourage data sharing, e.g., due to page limitations and economically motivated mechanisms, including those involved in the focus on and calculation of journal impact factors.
 In particular raw data such as experimental readings, spectroscopic data, instrumental measurements, statistical, and other calculations are valued by all, but disseminated by only very few.
 The immense value of raw data and the desire to advance the public dissemination has recently been documented in detail for nuclear magnetic resonance (NMR) spectroscopic data by a large consortium of NP researchers [@doi:10.1039/c7np00064b].